Lohit9/CS246-Algorithms/README.md

 **Programs/Algorithms**

 1. **Elementary Binary Search**: A fundamental binary search program of an array of fixed length
 2. **Trinary Search Algorithm**: This is a very rarely seen algorithm, I  came across this in one of my computer science courses.
+It has some glitches to be fixed on Jul 7 15

 **Target-List(Upcoming algos)**